-- pAdi virvathu mEval uRuvIr – Like explained in thaiththirya upanishath “Ethath sAmagAyannAsthE” (He is singing the manthra which is mentioned subsequently), those wants to have their knowledge expanded by singing the glories of emperumAn.
+- pAdi virvadhu mEval uRuvIr – Just as it is explained in thaiththirya upanishath “Ethath sAmagAyannAsthE” (He is singing the manthra which is mentioned subsequently), those who want to have their knowledge expanded by singing the glories of emperumAn.

 That is a great result (having full expansion of knowledge).
 What do we have to do?

-- pirivagai inRi – Instead of saying as in thiruvAimozhi 1.5.2 “imaiyOr palarum munivarum punaintha kaNNi nIr sAntham pugaiyOdu Enthi vaNanginAl … un perumAi mAsuNAthO” (Even if the dhEvas, rishis, etc., came with pure garlands, water, incense to worship you – would that not cause disrepute to your glories?) and leaving him.
+- pirivagai inRi – Instead of saying as in thiruvAimozhi 1.5.2 “imaiyOr palarum munivarum punaindha kaNNi nIr sAndham pugaiyOdu Endhi vaNanginAl … un perumAi mAsuNAdhO” (Even if the dhEvas, rishis et al came with pure garlands, water, incense to worship you – would that not cause disrepute to your glories?) and leaving him.

 - thUy – throw at him (even if not offered humbly) – as explained in sthOthra rathnam 28 “yathA thathA vApi” (in any manner).

-- purivathuvum – offering those that are already given to him by emperumAn out of his mercy only.
+- purivadhuvum – offering those which are already given to him by emperumAn out of his mercy only.

 bhattar explains “one can even burn some dry leaves and offer that smoke; one can even offer kaNtakArikA (nightshade) flower”.
-Hearing this nanjIyar highlights a pramANam which says “na kaNtakArikA pushpam dhEvAya vinivEdhayEth” (one should not offer nightshade flower to sarvEsvaran). bhattar explains for that saying “It is not because it is unacceptable from him; It is rejected due to it having thorns which may hurt the devotee who plucks that flower”.
+Hearing this nanjIyar highlights a pramANam which says “na kaNtakArikA pushpam dhEvAya vinivEdhayEth” (one should not offer nightshade flower to sarvEsvaran). bhattar explains for that saying “It is not because it is unacceptable for him.
+It is rejected due to itsz having thorns which may hurt the devotee who plucks that flower”.